osg-htc/collaboration-support/docs/index.md

 ### Mission

-The mission of OSG Collaboration support is to enable access and lower the barrier for Midscale collaborations to leverage the the high throughput computing ecosystem of OSG for their research.
+The mission of OSG Collaboration support is to enable access and lower the barrier for Midscale collaborations to leverage the high throughput computing ecosystem of OSG for their research.

 ***